-Now is a great time of year for operators to look back at their prime costs and determine where they can increase efficiencies and decrease costs in 2022.
+Now is an excellent time of year for operators to look back at their prime costs and determine where they can increase efficiencies and decrease costs.

 Industry supply/transportation issues and labor shortages control much of the conversation these days.
-Operators have been inhibited by the lasting impacts of the pandemic and are looking for ways to strategically move forward.
+Operators have been inhibited by the lasting impacts of the pandemic and are looking for ways to move forward strategically.

 What is Prime Cost?

-Your Prime Cost is inclusive of your largest expenses.
-This includes your cost of goods (food and beverage) and labor expenses (including payroll taxes).
+Your Prime Cost includes your most significant expenses, meaning your cost of goods (food and beverage) and labor expenses (including payroll taxes).
 These are the first two categories you’ll find on your Profit & Loss Statement.

 What is the Prime Cost Formula?

 Prime Cost = Total COGS + Total Labor

 1. COGS: The COGS acronym stands for Cost Of Goods (or Cost Of Sales).
 COGS is the first Prime Cost area you see on your Restaurant P&L.

 ( Opening Inventory + Purchases – Credits – Ending Inventory ) / Sales = COGS